Sharp upper tail behavior of line ensembles via the tangent method: Monotonicity proofs assumption verification

-In the prelimiting situation, this statement is exactly what is provided by Theorem~\ref{t.monotonicity under extra conditioning bb}.
-Now, we cannot take $n\to\infty$ directly in Theorem~\ref{t.monotonicity under extra conditioning bb} to obtain the previous display because we are conditioning on a zero probability event.
-Thus we will first show the same with the conditionings equal to $\h(x_i)\in [y_i^\shortuparrow-\varepsilon, y_i^\shortuparrow]$ for all small enough $\varepsilon$, as these have positive probability, by proving it for finite $n$ and taking $n\to\infty$.
-Finally taking $\varepsilon\to 0$ will complete the proof.
+where $F$ is shorthand for $F(\cL_1|_{[a,b]}, \ldots, \cL_k|_{[a,b]})$.
+For the O'Connell-Yor line ensemble, this statement is provided by Corollary~\ref{c.mono in cond OY}.
+However, we cannot take $n\to\infty$ directly to obtain the previous display because we are conditioning on a zero probability event.